Relintai/broken_seals/README.md

 As stated in the opening section the project uses a custom version of the godot engine.

 The project's workflow has been set up so you can easily compile this version for yourself if you want to.

 See the [Compiling](#compiling) section if you want to know how to do this.

 ### Engine

 Currently [my fork](https://github.com/Relintai/godot) of godot is used as a base for the engine (3.x). \
-This contains a port of TokageItLab's SkeletonEditor pr (https://github.com/godotengine/godot/pull/45699).\
+This contains a port of [TokageItLab's SkeletonEditor pr](https://github.com/godotengine/godot/pull/45699).\
 The original godot source will likely work too if you want that for some reason.

 Also the engine needs to have some engine modules built in.
 For example: